|

 Your librarian has "loads" of picture books related to songs.
 I place these in a literacy center.
 The idea is that the children will go there and sing the songs as they read the book and look at the pictures.
 This center also gives them a place to be quiet.

-• Exploration - tubes Video Clip - Get realPlayer
+Exploration - tubes

 This center gives the children an opportunity to explore making musical-type instruments with PVC sewer pipe.
 Their task is to put the pipes together, like Legos, and then hit the ends of the pipe.
 Different lengths with produce different sounds.
 Also see Building a PVC Center and Chime Trees.